-Utility lines across sagebrush habitat create perch sites for avian predators (Aldridge 1998b, Braun 1998).
+Utility lines across sagebrush habitat create perch sites for avian predators (Aldridge 1998b, Braun 1998) and survival of hens is negatively associated with density of lines within 1 km during breeding (Dinkins et al. 2014).
 Sage-Grouse appear to be sensitive to vertical structures (e.g., power distribution and transmission lines, buildings, oil and gas structures, wind turbines) resulting in avoidance of otherwise suitable habitat (Holloran 2005), presumably due to a perceived increased risk of predation.
 For example, Sage-Grouse will avoid habitat within 600 m of power lines (Braun 1998), and Ellis (1987) showed that the construction of a transmission line within 200 m of an active Sage-Grouse lek in Utah led to decreased male lek attendance and an alteration of dispersal patterns to day-use areas.
 Also, Sage-Grouse nested at sites where vegetation concealed their nests from visual predators rather than from olfactory predators (Conover et al. 2010).